 - Must intend to enroll full-time after vacation period

 Looking for an on-campus job?
-Search the Student Job Center, Access ISS, GradConnections Weekly, and department websites for postings!
+Search the Student Job Center, Just ISSued, GradConnections Weekly, and department websites for postings!

 You may be able to work off-campus under certain conditions, but you must have an approved authorization before you start.
 To be eligible to apply, you must be in valid F-1 status and have been enrolled full-time for at least two regular semesters (1 academic year).
 Four types of off-campus employment exist under F-1 immigration regulations.
 Curricular Practical Training (CPT) and Optional Practical Training (OPT) are the most common types.
 You should plan out your applications for off-campus employment authorization well in advance; approval is contingent on meeting the eligibility requirements.